-IBM local service includes any service that you receive from IBM that is not on COR or RSU delivery media (electronic or DVD).
-When a severe problem arises and you cannot wait for a COR or RSU, you can get emergency service from IBM.
+IBM local service includes any service that you receive from IBM that is not on electronic corrective or preventive delivery media.
+When a severe problem arises and you cannot wait for a corrective or preventive service envelope, you can get emergency service from IBM.
 This service can be sent to you electronically or read to you over the phone.
 In any case, the service is not in the format required by the SERVICE command.
-To receive and apply this service, you must do it manually, using the instructions in this chapter.
+To receive and apply this service, you must do it manually, using the instructions in this topic.